spatie/image-optimizer/README.md

 ### Creating your own optimization chains

-If you want to customize the chain of optimizers used you can do so by adding `Optimizer`s manually to an `OptimizerChain`.
+If you want to customize the chain of optimizers you can do so by adding `Optimizer`s manually to a `OptimizerChain`.

 Here's an example where we only want `optipng` and `jpegoptim` to be used: